Krsmanovic-S/Complete-Inventory-Documentation/README.md

 # Complete Inventory Plugin Documentation

 Welcome to the Complete Inventory plugin!
 What is this plugin?
-Well the shortest explanation would be a classic RPG-style inventory system and also a great foundation for similar systems like Crafting and Shops.
-Here we will have an in-depth look at all of the code as well as plugin integration into your own project.
-In this first section, I will first list all the features and following that I'll show you the general principles of this plugin and how all the classes and blueprints interact with each other.
+Well the shortest explanation would be a classic slot-based inventory system and also a great foundation for similar systems like Crafting and Shops.
+Here we will have an in-depth look at all of the code as well as plugin integration into your own project! 🙂

 Without further ado, let us begin: